rohanhg91/rohanhg91.github.io/_pages/about.md

 I hold an M.Tech in Biomedical Engineering and have worked across domains ranging from **neuromarketing research to advanced AI systems**.

-I’ve also published research in biomedical applications as chapter 9 in a book named 'Disruptive Developments in Biomedical Applications' by CRS Press (eBook ISBN9781003272694), reflecting my early foundation in applied science and experimentation.
+I’ve also published research in biomedical applications as chapter 9 in a book named **Disruptive Developments in Biomedical Applications** by CRS Press (eBook ISBN9781003272694), reflecting my early foundation in applied science and experimentation.

 ---